A Protected Cell Company (‘PCC’) is a single legal structure that can segregate its assets between different cells within the PCC.

 A Protected Cell Company (‘PCC’) is a single legal structure that can segregate its assets between different cells within the PCC.
-It is because of this segregation that the assets of each cell are deemed to be completely distinct from each other and as thus creditors of a particular cell have recourse only against that cell.
+It is because of this segregation that the assets of each cell are deemed to be completely distinct from each other and as thus creditors of a particular cell have recourse only to that cell.
 Therefore, each cell has its own responsibilities in terms of its assets and liabilities and they are separate from the other cells within the PCC.

 The Protected Cell Companies Act 1999 (‘PCC Act’) has been amended until recently to broaden the applications of PCCs in Mauritius.
 Subsequently, regulations were created under section 4(3) of the said Act to cater for the possibility for a global business to be converted into a PCC.